taddison/tjaddison.com/_posts/2017-04-22-Checking-SQL-Agent-job-ownership-with-pester.md

 [sp_Blitz](https://www.brentozar.com/blitz/) One of the checks sp_Blitz currently implements is [Jobs Owned by User Accounts](https://www.brentozar.com/blitz/jobs-owned-by-user-accounts/).
 If you're running this regularly it'll help catch the SQL Agent job issue, as well as many others.

-[ReportUnit](http://relevantcodes.com/reportunit/) Take the output of Invoke-Pester (which can be told to produce XML results files rather than dumping to the screen) and produce rather nice looking html reports.
+[Format-Pester](https://github.com/equelin/Format-Pester) Take the output of Invoke-Pester and produce self-contained HTML summary pages.

 [tSQLScheduler](https://github.com/taddison/tsqlScheduler) Github project used to create agent jobs automatically from data, ensuring they're always created as SA.